 CSA stands for Community Supported Agriculture.

+CSA is a way for people to directly support farmers in the area, actually see where their food grows, and know the farmers who grow it.
 Members pay in full at the start of the season in exchange for a weekly portion (“share”) of the farm’s vegetables for the duration of the growing season.
-CSA is a way for people to directly support farmers in the area, actually see where the food grows, and know the farmers who grow it.

 CSA is fantastic because it cuts down the overhead for farmers, giving members access to the freshest product with the least mark-up of any buying arrangement by eliminating the middle man (grocery stores, distributors, aggregators).
 Farmers receive their capital at the beginning of the season, when we need it most.